-Telendos Islet near Kalymnos: The islet of Telendos rises across the north western coast of Kalymnos, opposite the village of Myrties.
-Telendos is separated from the main island by a channel just 700 metres wide.
+Telendos Islet near Kalymnos: The islet of Telendos rises across the northwestern coast of Kalymnos, opposite the village of Myrties.
+Telendos is separated from the main island by a channel just 700 meters wide.
 In the ancient times, Telendos was part of Kalymnos, until a massive earthquake in 535 A.D. separated it from the rest of the island.
 Telendos is rather a barren island.

 However, its beautiful landscape gives a unique view.
 Telendos has got very few inhabitants (about 50) and they are all concentrated in a small fishing settlement.
 Small boats serve the transportation to and from Myrties.
 They run frequently during the day, carrying passengers for the 10 minutes journey.
 Telendos does not have any roads, so it is free from traffic and pollution.